MicrosoftDocs/power-platform/power-platform/solution-templates/finance/sap-procurement/use/requisition-management.md

 1. Search by _material number_, _description_, _material type_ or _location_ (_plant_).
 Select on the **material number**.
 As an example, pick _PRODUCT2_ and it populates that data into the new requisition item detail screen.

 1. Now we need to enter the quantity and the unit price.
-The _Unit_ field was prepopulated when we selected this material from the _Material Search_.
+The _Unit_ field was pre-populated when we selected this material from the _Material Search_.

 1. View the total automatically calculated based on the quantity multiplied by the unit price.